universal-ctags/ctags/docs/man/ctags.1.rst

 	Specifies whether to include extra tag entries for certain kinds of information.
 See also "`Extras`_" subsection to know what are kinds.

-	The parameter flags is a set of one-letter flags (and/or name flags), each representing one kind of extra tag entry to include in the tag file.
+	The parameter flags is a set of one-letter flags (and/or long-name flags), each representing one kind of extra tag entry to include in the tag file.
 	If flags is preceded by either the '+' or '-' character, the effect of each flag is added to, or removed from, those currently enabled;